 Sharing the art form of dance with the citizens of Kentucky and Southern Indiana is a long-standing tradition of the Louisville Ballet.
-The Company’s educational programs reach over 12,000 schoolchildren annually through student matinee performances and on-site lecture demonstrations.
-Since the first outreach efforts in 1973, three distinct types of educational programs have developed to help teachers incorporate the ballet experience into their classroom activities: In-school programs are interactive workshops held in schools; in-theater programs are student matinee productions held at the Kentucky Center for the Arts; and in-studio programs are a behind-the-scenes look at the Company at home in the Louisville Ballet Center.
+The Company’s educational programs have reached over 70,000 schoolchildren since 2006 through student matinee performances and on-site lecture demonstrations.
+Since the first outreach efforts in 1973, three distinct types of educational programs have developed to help teachers incorporate the ballet experience into their classroom activities: interactive workshops held in schools; student matinees at The Kentucky Center; and in-studio programs for a behind-the-scenes look at the Company in class.

-The Louisville Ballet School found a new home in 1999 at the St. Matthew’s Pavilion located in the East End of Louisville.
-With an enrollment of over 450 students ranging in ages from 18 months old to seniors, the Louisville Ballet School instructs students at all levels in a wide range of styles, from ballet to jazz to Zumba.
-The school welcomes all students, from those interested in pursuing a career to the person looking for a fun, creative way to exercise.
+The Louisville Ballet School found a new home in 1999 in St. Matthew’s in the East End of Louisville.
+With an enrollment of over 450 students ranging in ages from 18 months old to seniors the School instructs students at all levels – from those interested in pursuing a career to the person looking for a fun, creative way to exercise.
 Chosen each year by audition, the Louisville Ballet Youth Ensemble supports the professional company in larger productions and performs at the annual Southeast Regional Ballet Association (SERBA) festival, hosted by Regional Dance America, of which the Louisville Ballet is a founding member.